ilborga70/SCL-Gaming-Boost/README.md

+🚀 SCL Gaming Boost v1.2.0.0 🚀

 -----

 ### 🎮 SCL Gaming Boost - Advanced Windows Optimization for Gamers 🎮

+🔁 I added a checkbox for “CPU Core Parking” and inserted the logic to activate the “Ultimate Performance” power plan.

+🔁 New feature to detect and load the user's preferred language, adding a drop-down menu for language selection and dynamically updating the GUI text.

 **SCL Gaming Boost** is a powerful Windows utility designed for demanding gamers.
 With a single click, it optimizes your operating system by disabling non-essential services, reducing telemetry, and applying intelligent tweaks to boost in-game performance.